Tamika Catchings: WNBA career

 In 2011, Catchings won WNBA Most Valuable Player while averaging 15.5 ppg, 7.1 rpg, 3.5 apg and 2.0 spg also leading the Fever to a 21–13 record, topping the Eastern Conference standings.
 However, in the playoffs she performed poorly offensively averaging a playoff career low 10.0 ppg.
 The Fever would end up making it to the Eastern Conference finals where they got eliminated 2–1 to the Atlanta Dream.
 In game 2 of the series, Catchings suffered a right foot injury.
 Although she was able to play in game 3, she had a sub-par performance following the injury, playing only 10 minutes and was 0 for 4 from the field.

 In 2012, the Fever made a change in their starting line-up, with Douglas playing the small forward, Catchings at power forward and Shavonte Zellous at shooting guard during the regular season.
 The Fever finished second in the Eastern Conference with a 22–12 record.
 They made it back to finals that year, this time against the championship defending Minnesota Lynx, but they would defeat Minnesota 3–1 in the series becoming only the second Eastern Conference franchise to win a WNBA title, despite playing without Katie Douglas who suffered an ankle injury in the Conference finals.
 Catchings scored a game-high 25 points in the final game of the series and also won WNBA Finals MVP.
+In February 2013, Catchings signed a multi-year contract with the Fever.

-In 2014, Catchings missed the Fever's first 17 games of the season with a sore back and returned 6 games prior to the 2014 WNBA All-Star Game in which she was selected to play in.
+In 2014, Catchings missed the Fever's first 17 games of the season with a sore back.
+She returned six games prior to the 2014 WNBA All-Star Game in which she was selected to play.
 During the all-star game, Catchings scored a game winning basket for the Eastern Conference all-star team to put them up 125–124 with 6 seconds left in overtime.
 Later on in the season, the Fever finished second in the East with a 16–18 record.
 On August 23, 2014, Catchings became the WNBA's all-time leading playoff scorer after making a three-point field goal in Game 3 of the Eastern Conference semifinals against the Washington Mystics surpassing Lisa Leslie's 908 career playoff points.
 She finished the game with 22 points, 10 rebounds and 7 steals also surpassing Lisa Leslie for most WNBA career playoff rebounds (471).
 The Fever would then advance to the Conference Finals and were one win away from advancing to the 2014 WNBA Finals but lost 2–1 to the Chicago Sky.

-In October 2014 in a TV interview, Catchings revealed that she will be retiring after the 2016 Summer Olympics.
+In October 2014 in a TV interview, Catchings revealed that she would be retiring after the 2016 Summer Olympics.
 She said: